symbrosia-co/Symbrosia-Controller/MBMon/README.md

 + [Python.org](https://www.python.org/) Follow the install links of the main page for your operating system

-To install pyModbudTCP using PIP use the following at a command line...
+To install pyModbusTCP using PIP use the following at a command line...

 + Unix/Linix systems  **sudo pip3 install pyModbusTCP**
 + Windows **pip install pyModbusTCP**